10 Classic Films Rife With Steamy Sexual Innuendos

 That's not to say that all the films of the day were squeaky-clean.
 The Hays Code, which fizzled out in the '60s, may have censored the more explicit material in classic films — i.e. Casablanca's Rick and Ilsa never actually doing the deed — but writers like Billy Wilder were able to sneak in a few saucy innuendos and double entendres.
 Alfred Hitchcock used visual cues to hint at more provocative subtext.
 And Mae West, that bawdy babe, turned even the most mild lines into brazen come-ons.
 The censors didn't stand a chance.

 If you thought Humphrey Bogart and Lauren Bacall were really just talking about whistling, these surprisingly racy film clips will set you straight.
-It turns out some feisty banter can be much sexier than full-frontal nudity.
+It turns out some feisty banter can be much sexier than full-frontal nudity, and that Cary Grant was something of a horndog, not to mention a bit of a slut-shamer.

+This month, we're sharing steamy personal stories, exploring ways to have even better sex, and wading through the complicated dynamics that follow us into the bedroom.
+Here's to a very happy February.
+Check out more, right here.

 That's not to say that all the films of the day were squeaky-clean.
 The Hays Code, which fizzled out in the '60s, may have censored the more explicit material in classic films — i.e. Casablanca's Rick and Ilsa never actually doing the deed — but writers like Billy Wilder were able to sneak in a few saucy innuendos and double entendres.
 Alfred Hitchcock used visual cues to hint at more provocative subtext.
 And Mae West, that bawdy babe, turned even the most mild lines into brazen come-ons.
 The censors didn't stand a chance.

 If you thought Humphrey Bogart and Lauren Bacall were really just talking about whistling, these surprisingly racy film clips will set you straight.
-It turns out some feisty banter can be much sexier than full-frontal nudity.
+It turns out some feisty banter can be much sexier than full-frontal nudity, and that Cary Grant was something of a horndog, not to mention a bit of a slut-shamer.

+This month, we're sharing steamy personal stories, exploring ways to have even better sex, and wading through the complicated dynamics that follow us into the bedroom.
+Here's to a very happy February.
+Check out more, right here.